Code of Community Standards

 6. Violations of Fire and Safety Regulations

 Fire alarm systems, fire extinguishers and exit signs are required by the state, are for the protection of all residents, and are to be used only in case of fire.
 Each resident is responsible for being familiar with the location of exits, fire extinguishers and alarm pull stations.
-Residence hall staff will be happy to provide additional information or assistance in this area.
+Residential Life Staff and Public Safety Staff will be happy to provide additional information or assistance in this area.
 Tampering with fire equipment or setting off a false fire alarm is a misdemeanor under state law.
 Deliberately causing a fire is a felony.
 Disciplinary action and/or arrest will be taken against a student found tampering with fire equipment, falsely setting off the alarm system, or causing a fire.

 This rule prohibits, but is not limited to: